 Advocating for Conservation

-Tom and I create publications and make presentations to advocate for conservation.
-Flagstaff's Wild Canyons, for instance, is a natural and human history of the Walnut Canyon Study Area, a part of Coconino National Forest that was under consideration for special conservation status.
+Tom and I make presentations and create publications and exhibits to advocate for conservation of the natural world.
+Flagstaff's Wild Canyons, for instance, is a natural and human history of the Walnut Canyon Study Area, an area within the Coconino National Forest that was under consideration for special conservation status.
 We sent copies to officials and stakeholders and gave an illustrated talk at the local university.
 Although the City and County endorsed the idea, the area didn't receive special federal status.
 However, the overwhelming public support it received recently prevented the study area from being reduced by an exchange into private hands.

 Bread for the Journey of Flagstaff